Use case

 - First Last: Return the First or Last element of the chosen column in the grouped data.

 First in each row.
-You can then selectively edit the list if required, but if you click Add all again it will return the list to the default fully populated state, removing any changes you have made.Click the Text mode toggle at the bottom of the dialog to open a multi-line editor that lets you add items in a single block.
-For more information, read Text mode.To use grid variables, toggle Use Grid Variable on at the bottom of the dialog.
-For more information, read Grid variables.Select whether to ignore null values.
-The default setting is No (do not ignore null values).
+You can then selectively edit the list if required, but if you click Add all again it will return the list to the default fully populated state, removing any changes you have made.Toggle Text mode on at the bottom of the dialog to open a multi-line editor that lets you add items in a single block.
+For more information, read Text mode.To use grid variables, toggle Use Grid Variable on.
+For more information, read Grid variables.boolean